 Also, pepper spray is illegal in Canada, while carrying bear spray in the back country of Canada is not illegal.
 Make an effort to know the local regulations if using bear spray.

 Bear spray does have an expiration date.
 Take a look at this date before making a purchase.
+And, make sure to check this date yearly.

 In Canada, bear spray can only be purchased from approved vendors who will keep a record of the purchase.